phunterlau/8809-6/README.md

 it indicates the coeffciency for number 0 to 9 is:
 1,0,0,0,1,0,1,0,2,1

-which means, when number 0,4,6,9 appears, the weight is 1, and 8 gives weight two. thus:
+which means, when number 0,4,6,9 appears, the weight is 1, and 8 gives weight two.
+Some comments from Yan Wang let me realized '4' does not exist in the list, so one should take out '4'.

+thus:

 --- spoiler alert --